MerrickMath/MerrickMath-datachallenge/index.md

       </ul>
 </p>

 Many of the challenges will require the use of R Studio.
 If you want to download this on your home computer use <a href="https://rstudio.com/products/rstudio/download/"> this link </a>.
-I encourage you to get your parents to help install the program at home, so that you can work ourstide of class easily.
+I encourage you to get your parents to help install the program at home so you can work outside of class **easily**.

 What Data are you interested in exploring?
 LET ME KNOW!